wingify/readme-central/docs/Best Practices/fme-sdks-performance-n-benchmarking.md

 * **One-time config fetch**: Only a single network call is made during SDK initialization to retrieve configuration from VWO DACDN.
 * **Async-only traffic**: All runtime network operations (e.g., tracking) are performed asynchronously, ensuring zero impact on application latency or main thread execution.
-* **No polling by default**: VWO FME SDKs do not poll the server for updates unless explicitly configured to do so.
+* **No polling by default**: VWO FE SDKs do not poll the server for updates unless explicitly configured to do so.
 * **Batched requests**: Tracking user, metric events, and setting user attributes events are queued and dispatched in batches to optimize throughput and reduce network chatter.
 You need to pass event batching configuration while initializing the SDK to enable batching of events.
 * **Webhook support for updates**: VWO supports webhooks that can notify your system when settings are updated.
 This allows applications to refresh SDK settings on-demand rather than relying on polling or scheduled fetches, ensuring timely updates with minimal network overhead.